lorenzodiaz2/Auction_App/README.md

 # Auction App

 This is a simple auction application.
-Follow this steps to try it.
+Follow this steps to run it.

 ## Prerequisites